 Here’s a look back at Taylor Swift’s album sales:

 |Album Name||Release Date||U.S. Sales|

-Swift’s most recent tour, 2015’s “The 1989 World Tour,” grossed more than $250 million worldwide, with almost $200 million from North American tour dates alone.
-That broke the record for North American tour earnings previously held by the Rolling Stones.
-The “1989” Taylor Swift concert tour was the top-grossing worldwide tour of 2015.
+Swift’s last tour, 2015’s “The 1989 World Tour,” grossed more than $250 million worldwide, with almost $200 million from North American tour dates alone.
+That broke the record for North American tour earnings previously held by The Rolling Stones.
+The “1989” Swift concert tour was the top-grossing worldwide tour of 2015.